 This one semester course surveys human anatomy and physiology.
 Major topics include cell structure and function, tissues, and organ systems of the human body.
 This course is a foundation course for specialization in allied health disciplines.
-(Not designed to replace BIOL 2401 and/or 2402; this course is an option to help student prepare for BIOL 2401 or to meet curriculum requirements for certificate programs that require it at other institutions.)
+This course may not be taken concurrently with BIOL 2401 or BIOL 2402.
+This course is not designed to replace BIOL 2401 and/or 2402; this course is an option to help the student prepare for BIOL 2401 or to meet curriculum requirements for certificate programs that require it at other institutions.
 Lab Fee. \$20.00